Karpalak ambush: Legacy

-The ethnic Albanian insurgency in Macedonia resulted in around 250 military and civilian fatalities on both the rebel and government sides.
-More than 170,000 civilians were displaced as a result of the conflict, 70,000 of whom fled to neighbouring Kosovo.
-By March 2002, around 140,000 refugees and internally displaced persons had returned to their homes.

-In February 2014, the head of the Islamic Religious Community of Macedonia, Reis-ul-ulema Sulejman Rexhepi, wrote a Facebook post in which he accused the mayor of Prilep, Marjan Risteski, of taking part in the burning of Prilep's Charshi Mosque in August 2001.
+The Macedonian Ministry of Internal Affairs designated the ambush as a terrorist attack.
+In February 2014, the head of the Islamic Religious Community of Macedonia, Grand Mufti Sulejman Rexhepi, wrote a Facebook post in which he accused the mayor of Prilep, Marjan Risteski, of taking part in the burning of Prilep's Čarši Mosque in August 2001.
 Rexhepi also asserted that all those who had taken part in its destruction had experienced divine retribution, and that the same fate would befall Risteski.
-"Many were eliminated among themselves, and not so long ago four of them lost their lives in car accidents," Rexhepi wrote.
-"The next to the last died yesterday on a motorcycle.
-The last of them, as it seems, is Marjan Risteski who will face ... punishment from the almighty Allah."
-Risteski was a veteran of the conflict, having been a member of the ARM at the time.
-Rexhepi's remarks were defended by Rexhepi's spokesman, Abaz Islami, who stated: "He has published only what has been determined by God."
+Rexhepi's remarks were defended by Rexhepi's spokesman, Abaz Islami.
 Risteski later stated that he had forgiven Rexhepi for what he had said.
-"In the spirit of Christianity I forgive him for his clumsy, reckless and unlucky statement," the mayor remarked.
-"I appeal to all who felt hurt by this statement to refrain from further reactions as its aim is to provoke problems."
 Igor Petreski, the head of the veterans' organization Karpalak, defended the mayor's wartime record and vouched that Risteski had been on the front lines in Tetovo the night the mosque was torched.

+There were annual informal commemorations of the victims by their families.
+The first commemoration took place in 2003.
+Several commemorative plaques were also placed in Prilep and its surroundings, while additional two memorials were placed in 2013.
 In the years following the ambush, the Macedonian authorities dedicated multiple plaques to commemorate the victims, most of which were later damaged or destroyed by unknown perpetrators.
 On the fifteenth anniversary of the attack, Jordan Trajkoski, a representative of the Association of Retired Reservist Army Soldiers, complained that the authorities had not done enough to memorialize the reservists.